Get started

 GLOSSA can function with just occurrence data and environmental variables, but additional options are available.
 Let’s briefly go through the necessary files:

-1. Occurrences: Upload a tab-separated CSV file with four columns indicating the occurrence location, whether it is a presence or absence, and the time it was recorded.
+1. Occurrences: Upload a tab-separated file (e.g. .tsv) with four columns indicating the occurrence location, whether it is a presence or absence, and the time it was recorded.
 The columns must be named exactly as follows: decimalLongitude, decimalLatitude, pa, and timestamp.
-If the pa column is missing, GLOSSA will assume all rows are presences.
-If timestamp is missing, GLOSSA will assume all observations occurred at the same time.
-GLOSSA also supports presence-only data but will generate randomly distributed balanced pseudo-absences to fit the model.
+If the pa column is missing, GLOSSA will assume all records are presences.
+If timestamp is missing, GLOSSA will assume all records occurred at the same time.
+GLOSSA also supports presence-only data by generating pseudo-absences during preprocessing.

 > head(sp1)